tiby312/dinotree_report/rebalance_and_query_report.md

 The jumps that you see in the theortical dinotree line are the points at which the trees height grows by one.
 It is a complete binary tree so a slight increase in the height by 1 causes a doubling of nodes so it is a drastic change.
 As the number of bots increases its inevitable that sometimes the tree will be too tall or too short.

+//TODO check how much better sweep and kd tree are from naive and see if dintoree is exactly those two combined.

 ![chart](./graphs/theory/colfind_theory.png)
 ![chart](./graphs/bench/colfind_bench.png)